 \section{Abstract}

 Modern regression analyses are often undermined by covariate measurement error, misspecification of the regression model, and misspecification of the measurement error distribution.
-We present, to the best of our knowledge, the first Bayesian nonparametric framework targeting \emph{total robustness} that tackles all three challenges in general nonlinear regression.
-The framework assigns a Dirichlet process prior to the latent covariate–response distribution and updates it with posterior pseudo‑samples of the latent covariates, thereby providing the Dirichlet process posterior with observation‑informed latent inputs and yielding estimators that minimise the discrepancy between Dirichlet process realisations and the model‑induced joint law.
-This design allows practitioners to (i) encode prior beliefs, (ii) choose between pseudo‑sampling latent covariates or working directly with error‑prone observations, and (iii) tune the influence of prior and data.
-We establish generalisation bounds that tighten whenever the prior or pseudo‑sample generator aligns with the underlying data generating process, ensuring robustness without sacrificing consistency.
-A gradient‑based algorithm enables efficient computations; simulations and two real‑world studies show lower estimation error and reduced estimation sensitivity to misspecification compared to Bayesian and frequentist competitors.
-The framework, therefore, offers a practical and interpretable paradigm for trustworthy regression when data and models are jointly imperfect.
+We present, to the best of our knowledge, the first Bayesian nonparametric learning framework targeting total robustness to all three challenges in general nonlinear regression.
+Our framework places a joint Dirichlet process prior on the latent covariate--response distribution and updates it with posterior pseudo-samples of the latent covariates, so that inference is calibrated to the joint law.
+This yields estimators defined by minimizing the discrepancy between posterior realizations of the joint Dirichlet process and the model-implied joint distribution.
+We establish generalization bounds and provide a first proof of convergence and consistency of the resulting estimators under non-degenerate measurement error.
+A gradient-based implementation enables efficient computation; simulations and two real-data studies show improved stability to misspecification under increasing measurement error relative to recent Bayesian and frequentist alternatives.